522.1 AP: GENDER IDENTITY

 The district is committed to updating forms and records to allow for students and families to report preferred name in addition to legal name and gender identity (male, female or non-binary) in addition to sex assigned at birth.

-Students have the option to either update their preferred name and pronouns in the system (requires student signature) and/or to amend their identity in district technology systems (requires both student and parent/guardian signature for students under 18).
+Students have the option to either update their preferred name and pronouns in the system (requires student signature) and/or to amend their identity.
+In the state of Minnesota, a minor amending their identity, specifically a legal name change, requires a parent, guardian, or next of kin to file a petition with the district court.
 Diplomas, transcripts and state testing materials will reflect the student’s legal name.
 Students may request a duplicate diploma reflecting their preferred name.

 Name or Gender Identification Change Request